ginstrom/paladin-novel/cline_docs/characters.md

 *   **Current Status/Location:** At valley settlement, coordinating intelligence for campaign (End of Chapter 21).

 ## High Cleric Aldric
-*   **Bio/Description:** Leader of the established Order of Alanyi.
-A man whose expensive robes and soft hands speak of a life spent far from the hardships his goddess supposedly championed.
+*   **Bio/Description:** Leader of Turin's ascendant followers, representing the shift in religious power as Turin's influence grows while Alanyi's wanes.
+A man whose expensive robes bear the crossed hammers of the god of justice, though his soft hands speak of a life spent far from the hardships his god supposedly champions.
 Represents corrupt religious hierarchy that serves political rather than divine interests.
 Demands submission to traditional authority.
 *   **First Appearance:** Chapter 16
 *   **Key Actions/Events:**
     *   Leads religious delegation to challenge Gond's legitimacy (Ch 16).